fahadsohrab/ssvdd/README.md

 Please contact fahad.sohrab@tuni.fi for any issues.

 # Citation
-If you use any part of this repository in implementation of S-SVDD or other relavent One-class classification method(s) built on top on S-SVDD, consider citing the following paper.
+If you use any part of this repository in your implementation, consider citing the following paper.

 @inproceedings{sohrab2018subspace,
   title={Subspace support vector data description},